On the Integral Cohomology Ring of Toric Orbifolds and Singular Toric Varieties: Cohomology ring of toric orbifolds

 \subsection{Piecewise algebra and cohomology ring}

-We introduce now the ring of piecewise polynomials which is determined by a fan and which describes the equivariant cohomology of a large class of toric orbifolds.
-A quotient by a linear ideal yields the integral cohomology of the variety itself.
-As mentioned above, unlike the Stanley-Reisner ring, on which encodes combinatorial data only, the ring of piecewise polynomials depends the full geometric information specifying fan.
+We introduce now the ring of piecewise polynomials which is determined by a fan and describes the equivariant cohomology of a large class of toric orbifolds.
+As mentioned above, unlike the Stanley--Reisner ring, which encodes combinatorial data only, the ring of piecewise polynomials depends the full geometric information in a fan.

-We begin by introducing piecewise polynomials and then describe a ring based on a fan $\widehat{\Sigma}$ obtained from the combinatorial data of $\Sigma$.
-This is an intermediate object between Stanley- Reisner ring and the piecewise polynomial ring of $\Sigma$.
-The latter is recovered by imposing an ``integrality condition''.